eduardojoselopesgit/AAAI-AI-Fin-23/README.md

 * G: batch size.
 * H: deep learning model.
 * /data: .csv file with Ethereum (ETH) timeseries information.
 * /results: spreadsheet file containing model results for different models and random seeds considered on model calculation.
+Table 4 on the referred paper reflects the median values for MSE, MAE, RMSE, and MAPE for each deep learning model.

 ## Setup
 To run this project, remember::